eidp/platform-documentation/docs/index.md

 | Guides     | Task‑based walkthroughs (getting started, first deploy, tenant isolation) |
 | Operations | Day‑2 usage: environments, CI/CD, monitoring & logging                    |

-## Quick Start

-1. Read the [Getting Started Guide](guides/getting-started) to claim or access your tenant.
-2. Bootstrap your first application using a template.
-3. Commit & push to trigger CI and deploy to a dev environment.

 ## Multi‑Tenant Model

 Every customer has an isolated control plane and runtime boundary.
 No runtime resources (clusters, registries, object storage buckets) are shared across tenants.